galiya/innovdaylondon2018/README.md

 ## 2. Build a Modern Application on containers with CI/CD

 An introduction to the principles of DevOps and containerisation using Azure DevOps (previously VSTS) and the Azure Kubernetes Service.
-This lab borrows heavily from the excellent Azure DevOps Hands on Labs website, but adds in a bit more detail on some steps for users new to Cloud or Azure.

 This is what you will be building: